Storidge/cio-user-docs/cioctl_cli/create.md

 Specify the email address to register using the `--email` option.
 This enables a token for CE software license to be generated and used for initializing the cluster.

 Use the `--ip` option to specify the network interface to use for the storage traffic.
 This option is used when there are more than one network interface, and it is desirable to keep host and storage traffic separate.
 Separating storage traffic is recommended for production clusters.

-You can also use the host name to specify network interface to use in environments that support DNS.
+You can also use the host name to specify the network interface to use in environments that support DNS.

 Use the `--kubernetes` option to configure the Storidge cluster for a Kubernetes environment.